Shashank-1202/Kubernetes-yaml/README.md

-*Note:* This folder contains yaml manifest files of kubernetes, clone the file and chnage the file names as you have set in your files.
+*Note:* This folder contains yaml manifest files of kubernetes, clone the file and change the file names as you have set in your files.